 For projects with deliverables that include hourly rates, agencies should request both hourly rates and estimates of number of hours to complete the deliverable.

 Pricing proposal forms should be developed in a manner that applies weight according to quantities and timeframes expected.
 For example, if bidding multiple items, be sure to factor the anticipated quantities for each.
 The weight of each component could affect the outcome of the bid.

+7.14 Documentation

-Required Document Submissions
+7.14.1 Required Document Submissions